openforis/sepal-doc/docs/source/setup/presentation.rst

 -   **Radar mosaic**: Create a mosaic using Sentinel-1 data.
 -   **Planet mosaic**: Create a mosaic using NICFI–Planet basemaps (if you have permission from NICFI-Planet).
 -   **Classification**: Use a random forest model to classify images from SEPAL or GEE (for guidance, see **Module 2**).
--   **Time series**: Download time-series information to your SEPAL storage.
+-   **Time series**: Download time series information to your SEPAL storage.
--   **CCDC**: Create a Continuous Change Detection and Classicfication (CCDC) asset from a time series.
+-   **CCDC**: Create a Continuous Change Detection and Classification (CCDC) asset from a time series.
 -   **CCDC slice**: Create a slice of a CCDC asset for a specific date or date range.
 -   **Class change**: Create a class change map from two categorical images (either SEPAL recipes or GEE assets).
 -   **Index change**: Create an index change map from two single-band images (either SEPAL recipes or GEE assets).
 -   **Remapping**: Remap categorical or continuous image bands into new categories.

-When you select one of these options, a new tab will open with the graphical user interface (GUI) interface that allows you to specify your desired options.
+When you select one of these options, a new tab will open with the graphical user interface (GUI) that allows you to specify your desired options.

 Files
 ^^^^^